DEEP-PolyU/Awesome-GraphRAG/README.md

 # Contact Us
-We welcome researchers to share related work or provide insightful comments on this survey.
-Your contributions are invaluable in enhancing the comprehensiveness of this survey and advancing the generative AI community.
+We welcome researchers to share related work to enrich this list or provide insightful comments on our survey.
 Feel free to reach out to the first authors (equal contribution): [Qinggang Zhang](https://qing145.github.io/), [Shengyuan Chen](https://shengyuanchen.notion.site/), [Yuanchen Bei](https://yuanchenbei.github.io/).

 ## Table of Content